CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

       - [x] Add Label choice and plot update

 TODO Fixes:
+    - [x] Results of previous calculations have to be preserved and displayed (colorize_from_status) when reloading a map
     - [ ] Investigate exit not exiting properly on some systems (could be due to Threads, use QThread instead ?) `ultralytics issue 1167 <https://github.com/ultralytics/ultralytics/issues/11679>`_
     - [ ] reinit in Spectrum() doesn't reinit fit_params
     - [ ] Expressions in saved models are "" instead of None